 Live math editing by students.
 By late spring we’re planning to add the same math editor to Problem-Attic’s online tests and scoring app.
 That means students will be able to answer math and science questions with---math!
 And that’s not all, Problem-Attic will be able to score most formulaic answers as easily as multiple-choice, numeric and plain text answers.
 Wow!

 Automatic switching between the in-line and pop-up editor.
 As noted above, formulas are not passed between them.
 But it is possible for inline formulas to be opened in the pop-up editor and vice-versa, for simple formulas created in the pop-up editor to become “live”.
-We’re working toward that, and we’re hopeful you’ll see it in place by early summer 2016.
+We’re working toward that now.

 Updating of Problem-Attic’s questions to support inline math.
 Before now, our data entry methods assumed that all math would be handled by the pop-up editor.
 We have begun the conversion process.
 It’s not technically difficult, but it will take time because of the sheer volume of questions: more than 100,000 with formulas.
-We expect conversion to be completed by late summer 2016.
+We expect conversion to be completed soon.
 In the meantime, to edit the existing formulas, hang in there with prior techniques.

 That’s it for instructions.
 Now please, go try the inline math editor and remember, if you’re not a subscriber to Problem-Attic, it’s available for free in the Play Area.
 If you are a subscriber, thank you!
 Your support makes improvements like this possible.